KIRI Engine 3DGS Blender V 3.0 Released

 3DGS Blender

-Over the past six months, Kiri Engine has released one update after another for their 3D Gaussian Splatting implementation, including a free plugin to Blender.
+Over the past six months, KIRI Engine has released one update after another for their 3D Gaussian Splatting implementation, including a free plugin to Blender.

 Now, with the release of a major update to the 3DGS Render add-on, KIRI Engine has introduced a wave of new features that significantly expand the plugin's capabilities.
 Building on the foundation established by Version 2.0, this release brings powerful tools like mesh to splat conversion, transform preserving export, direct painting, and even experimental baking to the 3DGS workflow.